 Caffeine is a stimulant.
 That’s why it helps wake you up in the morning.
 And it’s a big part of why you like it.

 Aside from that jittery leg, there are other signs of too much caffeine.
-They range from relatively mild symptoms like sweating and restlessness to uncomfortable symptoms like nausea, diarrhea and anxiety.

 The good news is that most of these symptoms, unpleasant as they are, won’t endanger your life.
 Cardiovascular symptoms, on the other hand, require vigilance.